thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task, you assigned a public IP address to the UbuntuWAF VM and verified that the SmartHotel application is now working in Azure.
+In this task, you associated the web app running on the VM to the application gateway, enabled the Web Application Firewall v2 (WAF v2), and verified that the SmartHotel application is now working in Azure.

 ### Task 9: Post-migration steps